essdot/js-lessons/doc/types.md

 arr['myProperty']             // still 62
 ```

+Remember, arrays are just objects, so their keys are strings.
+Any time you use a numeric index on an array, it is coerced to a string.

 The Array prototype defines some useful methods like `indexOf`, which come in handy.
 But there's really not much special going on here.
 You can setup a prototype with a bunch of useful methods and create objects from it too, if you want.
+On the other hand, you can't replicate the magic behavior of the array's `length` property.

 Remember: arrays are (mostly) just objects.

 ### Functions